MathiasReker/Java-CI-CD/README.md

 ### Install the workflow to your project

-Copy the [workflow](https://github.com/MathiasReker/CI-CD/blob/develop/.github/workflows/ci-cd.yml) to this path of your repository: `/.github/workflows/ci-cd.yml`.
+1. Copy the [workflow](https://github.com/MathiasReker/CI-CD/blob/develop/.github/workflows/ci-cd.yml) to this path of your repository: `/.github/workflows/ci-cd.yml`.

+2. Copy the [docker-compose.yml](https://github.com/MathiasReker/CI-CD/blob/develop/docker-compose.yml) to the root folder of your project.

+3. Copy the [Dockerfile](https://github.com/MathiasReker/CI-CD/blob/develop/Dockerfile) to the root folder of your project.

+_It is necessary to adapt the files to your specific project_

-### Install Actions secrets
+###`` Install Actions secrets

 Navigate to your GitHub repository.
 Go to settings -> secrets -> actions.